Riyadh Metro – Riyadh, Kingdom of Saudi Arabia (KSA)

 Values

-Design And Urban Planning, Program/Construction Management (PM/CM)
+Design And Urban Planning, Program/Construction Management (PM/CM), Sustainability

 Services Provided